journalbrand/journaltrove-system/README.md

 ## 📝 Contributing

-To contribute to the Todo App System:
+To contribute to the journaltrove App System:

 1. Fork the repository
 2. Create a feature branch